aiyor-tf-modules/terraform-azurerm-nsg-rules/README.md

 # Terraform Module: nsg-rules

-This Terraform module provides a flexible ways to define and manage NSG rules in either `YAML`, `CSV`, or native Terraform variable formats.
+This Terraform module provides a flexible way to define and manage NSG rules in either `YAML`, `CSV`, or native Terraform variable formats.

-The module accepts any combinations of `YAML`, `CSV` and Terraform variable as input rules.
-The inputs from various sources will be merged for rules creation.
+The module accepts any combination of `YAML`, `CSV` and Terraform variable as input rules.
+The inputs from various sources will be merged for NSG rules creation.

 ## NSG Rules Specification